xtyangpsp/SeisGo/README.md

 3. Install `seispy` package functions using `pip`

-This step will install the modules under seispy environment and could be in any working directory.
+This step will install the **SeisPy** modules under `seispy` environment.
+The modules would then be imported under any working directory.

 ```
 $ pip install .